-I can’t take the credit for this brilliant combination of ingredients.
+I can’t take all the credit for this brilliant combo of ingredients.
 This toast was inspired by my favorite at Swedish Hill in Austin, which I have desperately missed during quarantine.
-The café will likely be reopened by the time this post runs (I’m writing it a week out), and I cannot wait to be reunited with the best bread in our city.
-Anyway, there was a toast on the menu last year that I became obsessed with, like had to have it every Sunday for brunch.
-When it ended up getting rotated off menu, I got inspired to make my own version at home, and dare I say it’s as good as the original.
+The café will likely be reopened by the time this post runs, and I cannot wait to be reunited with the best bread in Austin.
+There used to be a toast on the menu that I became obsessed with, like had to have it every Sunday for brunch.
+When it ended up getting rotated off menu, I got inspired to make my own version at home, and, hot take: I think it’s better than the original.

 Let’s start with these oven-roasted tomatoes.
 I tossed cherry tomatoes with garlic cloves, thyme (or rosemary, or basil), salt, and plenty of olive oil, then roasted low and slow in the oven until they got nearly as sweet as candy.
 I’d never made these before these toasts, but once I did, they immediately became a new staple that I keep on hand at all times.
 I riffed off the recipe in Gjelina’s cookbook (they serve their tomato confit on a couple different pizzas in the restaurant), and store extras in a mason jar in the fridge.
 These are super easy with hands-on time less than 5 minutes, but since they require a few hours in the oven, it’s nice to have a batch ready-to-go in case my toast cravings strike last-minute.
 I also love to spread these tomatoes on pizza, sandwiches, or on top of grilled salmon.

 Good crusty bread is a MUST HAVE here.
 That said, if it’s a couple days old and slightly stale, all the better to soak up that yummy olive oil and tomato juice.
 There’s something about these ingredients that come together in a way that feels downright luxurious, even though they’re packed with health and fresh seasonality.